 Complications of Diabetes

-Type 1 and Type 2 diabetes is a chronic, incurable disease that affects nearly every part of the body and can be life threatening, contributing to other serious diseases.
-Complications of diabetes are also life threatening and diabetes and all diabetes related conditions must be managed under the care of a physician throughout a person's life.
+Type 1 and Type 2 Diabetes are chronic, incurable diseases that affect nearly every part of the body and can be life threatening, contributing to other serious diseases including:

-More than half the amputations in the US occur among people with diabetes.
+Amputation.
+More than half the amputations in the U.S. occur among people with diabetes.

-DKA is one of the most serious outcomes of poorly controlled diabetes, and primarily occurs in persons with type 1 diabetes.
+Diabetic ketoacidosis (DKA).
+DKA is one of the most serious outcomes of poorly controlled diabetes, and primarily occurs in persons with Type 1 Diabetes.
 DKA is marked by high blood glucose levels along with ketones in the urine.